Vindair/CP317-W2018-G3/documents/Subby-Design.md

   * Users can sort search results using price, date, and ratings

 ## 2.3.
 Contact Sublet Owners
-* Users can contact sublet owners through subby platform
+* Users can contact sublet owners through the subby platform
+  *

 # 3. Design Considerations
 ## 3.1.
 Assumptions and Dependencies